zydezu/ModernX/README.md

     seekbarfg_color = 'E39C42',     -- color of the seekbar progress and handle
     seekbarbg_color = 'FFFFFF',     -- color of the remaining seekbar
-    seekbarkeyframes = false,       -- use keyframes when dragging the seekbar seekbarhandlesize = 0.8,        -- size ratio of the slider handle, range 0 ~ 1
-    seekrange = true,               -- show seekrange overlay seekrangealpha = 150,           -- transparency of seekranges
+    seekbarkeyframes = false,       -- use keyframes when dragging the seekbar automatickeyframemode = true,   -- set seekbarkeyframes based on video length to prevent laggy scrubbing on long videos automatickeyframelimit = 1800,  -- videos of above this length (in seconds) will have seekbarkeyframes on seekbarhandlesize = 0.8,        -- size ratio of the slider handle, range 0 ~ 1 seekrange = true,               -- show seekrange overlay seekrangealpha = 150,           -- transparency of seekranges